dancarlton/rinse/README.md

 4. Run the Application:

    - To start the front-end, run: `cd client && npm run dev`
-   - To start the back-end, run: `cd server && npm run dev`
+   - To start the back-end, run: `cd server && nodemon index.js`
      <br/>
      <br/>